seanf316/PC-Haven/TESTING.md

 Functional testing was carried out on the Navbar and all links go to their relevant pages as expected.
 Navbar is fully responsive see Feature images and Mobile gifs in [README.md](README.md)

-All users can enter a Search query in the Search input from the Search dropdown.
+All users can enter a search query in the Search input from the Search dropdown.

 **User Not Registered**